Mansi232323/Text-Generation-AI---Next-Word-Prediction-in-Python/README.md

 Prediction

 The predict_next_word function takes an input text sequence and uses the trained LSTM model to predict the next word.
 It tokenizes the input text, converts it into the appropriate format, and feeds it into the model for prediction.

+Results In this project i get 100 % accuracy